 When going from one appointment to another I feel the typical vibe of student city: student vibe: young, hip, vibrant, lots of nationalities and languages and… a lot of coffee shops. to me Montréal feels like a blend between Ghent, Paris and Brooklyn.

-NAD: Ecole des arts Numériques, de l’animation et du design
+Collaboration with NAD: Ecole des arts Numériques, de l’animation et du design

 NAD is a Montréal based branch of the francophone University of Quebec à Chicoutimi (UQAC).
 When we enter the Game development floor in the NAD campus we feel at home immediately.